-AsIAm has taken part in many projects based on researching autism and studies into autistic people’s lives.
+AsIAm has taken part in many research projects and studies into autistic people’s lives.
 We are always keen to contribute to the growing body of knowledge and best practices for engaging with autism, particularly in an Irish context.
 Our experiences have well-placed us to assist and advise on quality research into a crucial area of needs.

 If you would like to discuss AsIAm’s participation in a research project, please contact firstname.lastname@example.org.

-AsIAm, generally speaking, is not in a position to promote studies that are directly related to individual students’ work, studying at either undergraduate, postgraduate, or doctoral level.
-Nor do we promote any studies which do not have AsIAm’s direct and tendered input as an organisation.
+AsIAm, generally speaking, does not promote studies that are directly related to individual students’ theses, studying at either undergraduate, postgraduate, or doctoral level.
+Nor do we usually promote studies without AsIAm’s direct and tendered input as an organisation.

 Due to GDPR rules, AsIAm cannot put researchers directly in touch with individual members of the autism community or provide researchers with their contact details.

-AsIAm would always encourage researchers when researching autism to involve members of the autism community as much as possible in any studies they may be conducting.
+AsIAm always encourages researchers to involve members of the autism community as much as possible during any studies into autism.

 Talking about Autism in Research

-Autism has enjoyed greater visibility and awareness in Ireland in recent years.
-There is nevertheless some uncertainty within wider society over what language is appropriate to use when talking about it and those on the autism spectrum themselves.
-This uncertainty is particularly felt in academic and professional circles.
+Autism has enjoyed greater visibility and awareness in recent years.
+Some uncertainty still exists over what language is appropriate to use when talking about it and those individuals on the autism spectrum.
+This confusion is particularly felt in academic and professional circles.

 AsIAm, through our advocacy work, have found that many within Ireland’s autism community have indicated a preference for using identity-first language when talking about themselves and their condition.

-We, as an organisation, therefore follow a policy of using identity-first language when discussing autism and those on the spectrum within our campaigns and literature.
+We therefore follow a policy of using identity-first language when discussing autism and those on the spectrum within during our campaigns and literature.

 Autism: the International Journal of Research and Practice